“I hope that he does, but I doubt that he will.”

-I overheard someone say this the other day.
+I overheard someone say this recently.
 Because of the context of the statement, I was saddened to hear it, but then it got me thinking.
 How many times do we say that about God?
-Hoping that He does something, but doubting that He will actually do it.
+We are hoping that He does something, but doubting that He will actually do it.

 Okay, so we probably would never say it out loud, but we have thought it at least.
 We may not even purposely think it.